-When someone is diagnosed with Alzheimer’s, it is generally a close family member, such as the husband, wife or child, who steps in to take responsibility for the care and well-being of the senior.
-Providing care for a person with this form of dementia can be an overwhelming task that is exhausting not only mentally and emotionally, but also on a physical level.
-That’s why it’s important for caregivers to take time away from this responsibility and focus on themselves, which is where respite care can help.
+Providing care for an aging parent with escalating health issues can be an overwhelming task that is exhausting not only mentally and emotionally, but also on a physical level.
+That’s why it’s important for caregivers to take time away from this responsibility and focus on themselves, which is where respite care benefits can help.

 What is respite care?